 When I get back to my work area I briefly go review what I’ve accomplished up to the stopping point.

 It helps me keep motivated by seeing there is progress.
-Sometimes it helps to see the problem from this perspective because maybe something happened earlier that could be changed to cover come the issue.
+Sometimes it helps to see the problem from this perspective because maybe something happened earlier that could be changed.

 Getting back to the challenge